-Table of Contents
+Contents

 Basic Architecture

-Kolla-Ansible divides OpenStack networking into several categories.
+Kolla-Ansible categorizes OpenStack networks into several types:

-- Neutron External Interface provides external network access for VMs, flat/vlan network for floating IPs also goes through this interface.IP cannot be used on the introduction page
+- The Neutron External Interface provides external network access for VMs; flat/VLAN networks for floating IPs also use this interface.It must be a dedicated interface and cannot have an IP address assigned.

-This example uses the official image uploaded to DockerHub; if you need to modify the image yourself, you must set up a Docker Registry.
+This example uses the official images uploaded to DockerHub.
+If you need to modify the images yourself, you will need to set up a Docker Registry.

 git clone https://github.com/openstack/kolla-ansible -b stable/queens